-- Exposure to high levels of radiation
+Exposure to high levels of radiation

-- Having certain inherited syndromes, such as Down syndrome and Li-Fraumeni syndrome
+Having certain inherited syndromes, such as Down syndrome and Li-Fraumeni syndrome

 What are the symptoms of leukemia in children?

 brain, spinal cord, gums, and skin.

-Symptoms can occur a bit differently in each child.
-They can include:
+Symptoms can vary in each child, and can include:

-- Feeling tired, weak, or cold
+Feeling tired, weak, or cold

-- Shortness of breath, trouble breathing
+Shortness of breath, trouble breathing

-- Bone or joint pain
+Bone or joint pain

-- Belly (abdominal) swelling
+Belly (abdominal) swelling

-sees a healthcare provider for a diagnosis.
+child sees a healthcare provider for a diagnosis.